EdenKupe/musicFlow/README.md

 ### `flowMainArea`

 When an image is clicked, its corresponding object receives the `selected: true` key/value pair. `flowMainArea` also has an `each` loop but this one only looks for objects with `selected` set to `true`.
-Again becaus of the way Svelete works, whenever an object gets updated, the `each` loop does as well, resulting in the image being moved to `flowMainArea`.
+Again because of the way Svelete works, whenever an object gets updated, the `each` loop does as well, resulting in the image being moved to `flowMainArea`.

 **Note**: right now, `flowMainArea` is tied to the same array as `flowSidebar`.
 Because of that, whenever you perform a new search (effectively clearing the array), whatever work you did in `flowMainArea` will get reset as well.
 Down the line, I plan to decouple these elements.